LaszloFeher-XP/XP-Berlin_clock/notes.md

 - GIVEN the timestamp is 00:04:03 WHEN coverting to Berlin time THEN the 5-hour row shows ⚫⚫⚫⚫ ✅
 - feature `04:13:24` test ❌
 - GIVEN the timestamp is 04:05:23 WHEN coverting to Berlin time THEN the 5-hour row shows ⚫⚫⚫⚫ ❌
+- GIVEN the timestamp is 04:05:23 WHEN coverting to Berlin time THEN the 5-hour row shows ⚫⚫⚫⚫ ✅